 TQ REINVENTS BACHELOR PAD

-Modern open floor plan returns the wow-factor
+Modern open floor plan oozes the wow-factor

 by JANINE MACKIE photos by MARTIN KNOWLES PHOTO/MEDIA